Gringo Rio Interviews … Foreigners living in Rio de Janeiro

 Novos Baianos.
 Presumably I’m already an “old man”, but I still found it very relaxing to listen to their songs.

 What’s your favorite place to go out/dance?

-I still find Lapa a nice dynamic area to go and drink some caipirinha on the street and see how the evening will develop from there.
-I don’t have a special favourite spot/bar.
+I still find Lapa a nice dynamic area to go and drink some caipirinha on the street and see how the evening can develop from there.
+I don’t have a special favorite spot/bar.

-What would be your advice of thing to do for someone who’s coming to the city for the first time?
+What would be your advice of things to do for someone who’s coming to Rio for the first time?

 If you like walking, go and do different hikes.
 I think that there are so many beautiful hikes in and around Rio de Janeiro!
-Also explore Rio de Janeiro by bike; is very nice.
-Os just take the ferry to Niterói or Paquetá.
+Also explore Rio de Janeiro by bike, it’s very nice.
+Or just take the ferry to Niterói or Paquetá.

 I have never done it, so who am I to judge, but the favela tours with those Jeeps always give me a little weird ugly feeling.

 Which one do you prefer: Búzios, Paraty or Ilha Grande?

 1st, Paraty; 2nd, Ilha Grande and 3rd, Búzios.